 11 Courtesy of, cit.: Zbigniew Zwoliński, Horyzonty geoinformacji.
-GIS w nauce, Lublin, 23.06.2013 i.e. pioneer, institutoinal, scientific and public (crowdsourcing), as well as the penetration of GIS into the economy and social life, such as telemedicine, security and media, we can anticipate the shape of the future labour market and thus specify the needs for geotechnology education.
+GIS w nauce, Lublin, 23.06.2013 development, analysing the current and expected areas of applications, phases of development, i.e. pioneer, institutional, scientific and public (crowdsourcing), as well as the penetration of the GIS into the economy and social life, such as telemedicine, security and media, we may anticipate the shape of the future labour market and thus specify the needs for the geotechnology education.
 This is undoubtedly related to the implementation of specific scientific and research purposes, for which financing could be raised.